FRRouting/frr/doc/user/bgp.rst

 Note that by default we advertise and expect EAD-per-EVI routes.

-.. clicmd:: [no] disable-ead-evi-rx
+.. clicmd:: disable-ead-evi-rx

-.. clicmd:: [no] disable-ead-evi-tx
+.. clicmd:: disable-ead-evi-tx

 Fast failover
 """""""""""""